-It’s been a whirlwind seven months since we moved to east Texas and back to my ancestor’s old stomping grounds near Tyler.
-My husband Dan has been working on the future Official International World Headquarters of How Big Is Texas.
-The heat has made it a slower process than he likes but it’s getting there.
-It will be a similar design as the store my great-grandfather owned in Troup, located a little more than 20 miles from our home.
-We’re hoping to have it completed by September, if not before.
+It’s hard to believe it’s been a year and a half since we moved to east Texas and back to my ancestor’s old stomping grounds near Tyler.
+My husband Dan completed the Official International World Headquarters of How Big Is Texas.
+It’s designed after the store my great-grandfather owned in Troup, located a little more than 20 miles from our home.

 How Texan are You?